All you need know about Cervical Screening Awareness Week

-Did you know that this week, from the 18-24th January 2021 is Cervical Cancer Prevention Week, but what is it and how can you get involved?
+Did you know that this week, from the 15-21st June 2021 is Cervical Screening Awareness Week, but what is it and how can you get involved?

-Cervical Cancer Prevention Week is a national and annual campaign in the UK founded by Jo’s Cervical Cancer Trust.
+Cervical Screening Awareness Week is a national and annual campaign in the UK founded by Jo’s Cervical Cancer Trust.
 It is dedicated to raising awareness of cervical cancer, cervical screenings and how you can help lower risk of developing cervical cancer, including getting the HPV vaccination.

 What is cervical cancer?

 It is a type of cancer that affects women and develops within the cervix.
 According to the NHS, almost all cases of cervical cancer are caused by the Human papillomovirus (HPV) which has over 100 varieties.Find out more about HPV

 Women are invited to attend a cervical screening also known as a smear test at their GP surgery:

 - every 3 years if you’re 25-49 years old

 - every 5 years if you are aged 50-64

 The cervical screening helps to identify abnormal changes in the cells of the cervix at an early stage, which in turn can help prevent cervical cancer.
 This screening can save thousands of women each year in the UK.

 It’s completely your decision whether you have a cervical screening or not, but it is one of the best ways to protect yourself from cervical cancer.